Pion spectral properties above the chiral crossover of QCD: Scalar QCD correlators

 Apart from the appearance of thresholds related to the vacuum spectrum, which we discussed already, the most prominent feature in Fig.~\ref{spectral_plot} (left) is that the pion component of the spectral function gives a pronounced peak at the lowest temperature $T=220$~MeV, which corresponds to approximately $1.2 \, T_{\text{pc}}$.
 As the temperature increases, this peak eventually disappears due to two combined effects.
 Firstly, there is a broadening of the peak, as expected from the increasing collision rates in the medium.
 Secondly, the peak location, defined in Eq.~\eqref{peak}, begins to exceed the $\pi^{*}$ threshold at $\omega=m_{\pi^{*}}$, causing the pion peak to effectively disappear.
 The $\pi^{*}$ features a distinct peak up to around $T=660$~MeV, although the inclusion of higher-excited pion states, which are not captured by the lattice data, would modify this picture.
 Nevertheless, because the contributions of the higher-excited states have increasingly larger thresholds, their behaviour would not affect the pion contribution to $\hat{\rho}_{\text{PS}}(\omega)$.
 The emerging physical picture is that of sequential melting of the pion and its excitations with increasing temperature, and that this process happens gradually and at temperatures significantly larger than the chiral symmetry restoration scale $T_{\text{pc}}$. \\

-Note that the general characteristics of Fig.~\ref{spectral_plot} (right) are similar to those seen in some earlier reconstruction studies~\cite{Petreczky:2003iz}, where instead the spectral function was extracted from data of temporal correlators $C_{\Gamma}(\tau)$ via Eq.~\eqref{eq:corr}.
+Note that the general characteristics of Fig.~\ref{spectral_plot} (right) are similar to those seen in some earlier reconstruction studies~\cite{Hatsuda:2000kb,Asakawa:2002xj}, where instead the spectral function was extracted from data of temporal correlators $C_{\Gamma}(\tau)$ via Eq.~\eqref{eq:corr}.
 In particular, these studies also see separated peaks of decreasing size for larger values of $\omega$, even when $T>T_{\text{pc}}$.
 A contrast with Fig.~\ref{spectral_plot} though is the absence of discrete thresholds, which is most likely because the reconstructed spectral functions are constrained to be smooth.
-A further meaningful comparison can be made with non-perturbative studies of the pseudo-scalar spectral function at low temperatures~\cite{Son:2001ff,Son:2002ci,Brandt:2014qqa,Brandt:2015sxa}.
-These studies find that the pion screening mass $m_{\pi}^{\text{scr}}$ also increases with temperature, and define the notion of a quasi-particle mass motivated by the observation that the spatial correlator has a purely exponential decay at large distances.
-They explain this behaviour with the presence of a discrete delta term in the spectral function, whose argument is proportional to $m_{\pi}^{\text{scr}}$ for $\vec{p}=0$.
-In our case though, we demonstrate that an exponential spatial correlator can also be explained by exponential damping factors (cf. Eq.~\eqref{C_i}), and a resulting spectral function (Eq.~\eqref{commutator_PS}) with a rather different analytic structure. \\
+Further meaningful comparisons can also be made with non-perturbative studies in the $\mathrm{O}(4)$ model~\cite{Engels:2009tv,Engels:2014bra,Florio:2021jlx}, and analyses of the pseudo-scalar spectral function in low-temperature QCD~\cite{Son:2001ff,Son:2002ci,Brandt:2014qqa,Brandt:2015sxa}.
+In the $\mathrm{O}(4)$ model the spectral functions also appear to possess peaks above the transition temperature, as in Fig.~\ref{spectral_plot}, and the peak locations are related to the screening masses~\cite{Engels:2009tv}.
+In QCD analyses~\cite{Son:2001ff,Son:2002ci,Brandt:2014qqa,Brandt:2015sxa} the pion screening mass $m_{\pi}^{\text{scr}}$ is similarly found to increase with temperature, and the notion of a quasi-particle mass is introduced in the low-temperature regime, motivated by the observation that the spatial correlator has a purely exponential decay at large distances.
+This exponential behaviour is explained by the presence of a discrete delta component in the spectral function whose argument is proportional to $m_{\pi}^{\text{scr}}$ at $\vec{p}=0$.
+However, in our case we demonstrate that an exponential spatial correlator can \textit{also} be achieved with exponential damping factors (cf. Eq.~\eqref{C_i}), and a resulting spectral function (Eq.~\eqref{commutator_PS}) with a quite different analytic structure. \\